gbmhunter/blog/content/programming/operating-systems/zephyr/_index.md

 ### Compile Time vs. Runtime Log Levels

 It's important to make the distinction between compile-time log levels and runtime levels.
 Providing `CONFIG_LOG_DEFAULT_LEVEL` or a second parameter to `LOG_MODULE_REGISTER` sets a compile-time log level.
 All log levels higher than this (both in number and verbosity) are not included in the compiled firmware binary, meaning you cannot change the level to high levels at runtime.
 Runtime log levels are set via `log_filter_set()` or with the shell command `log enable <log_level>` (e.g. `log enable dbg`).
+Runtime adjustable log levels also depend on `CONFIG_LOG_RUNTIME_FILTERING=y`, which is set automatically if the shell is enabled.
 My recommendation is to leave the compile time log level to `LOG_LEVEL_DBG` if you have enough flash to allow that, and then set the log level at runtime.
 This will give you the ability to dynamically change the levels as needed without having to re-compile firmware.
 It would be a pain to have to recompile and re-flash firmware on a buggy device just to get the "debug" logs you need to diagnose the problem.
 And you may not want to re-flash as you have just caught an intermittent bug that is hard to reproduce!

 The code below shows how you can change the logging levels at runtime: